Back to mainpage

 - I have the book Stitchery and Needlelace from Threads Magazine, it is an interesting read but I think the instructional information inside can be found elsewhere.
 If you find it well within your budget or within your local library I think it is worth a read.

 - If you have any interest in embroidery I heavily recommend www.needlenthread.com's video tutorials.
 You will find clear demonstrations of basic stitches as well as more complicated, textural ones.
 This site basically taught me embroidery.
+There is also the Royal School of Needlework Stitchbank.
+It's really extensive, with a large variety of stitches.
+There's also both photo and video tutorials.

 - Animated Knots by Grog is very helpful, there's both videos and step-by-step photo tutorials.